-Q: What is the national office of Expanding Your Horizons?
+Q: What is the association between TechBridge Girls and Expanding Your Horizons?

 Q: Who is eligible to participate in EYH Chicago?

 A: We invite all girls in grades 6-8 to register for our annual conference on March 28th, 2020 at the University of Illinois at Chicago.

 Q: When does registration open?